wseis/qmra/docs/source/index.rst

 ################################

 Users are able to create own exposure scenarios.
-Exposure scenrarios are represented by point estimates for the number of exposure events per year, and the ingested water volume ingested by the exposed population.
+Exposure scenrarios are represented by point estimates for the number of exposure events per year, and the ingested water volume ingested per event.
 As for user specific treatments the user can specify a name and short description for each exposure scenario.

 Indices and tables